xiarnousx/symfony_assesment/README.md

     COMPOSER_MEMORY_LIMIT=-1 composer install
 ```

-1. Load Fake data into the system using fixtures:
+4. Load Fake data into the system using fixtures:

 For this purpose I have created command inside composer.json that does the below:

+- migrate the data using doctrine migration bundle
 - drop the schema
 - create the schema
 - load fake data into the system